 Each year residents participate in in-training exams to track and guide their medical knowledge training.

-VVMC uses the Electronic Residency Application Service, or ERAS, program for the National Osteopathic Match and Allopathic Match.
+VVMC uses the Electronic Residency Application Service, or ERAS, program for the National Allopathic Match.

-Audition rotations are available for fourth year medical students in a ward—based internal medicine elective.
-Housing for students is often available with prior approval, and meals are free.
+Audition rotations are available for fourth year medical students in a ward-based internal medicine elective.
 An application is required for audition rotations.
-For more information or to request an application, please contact our residency coordinator, Sheri Allen, at 928-639-6054.
+For more information or to request an application, please contact our Medical Education Support Specialist, Laurie Bueno at [email protected].